 Address: Via Monte Polacco 2/4; Phone: +39 06 8892 2987; Website: www.cuocoecamicia.it/en/homepage-inglese/; Prices: 13-14 euro the first courses, 20-22 euro the main dishes.

-A stone’s throw from Piazza Navona, Retrobottega makes recipes with a daring combinations of flavours and ingredients.
+A stone’s throw from Piazza Navona, Retrobottega makes recipes with daring combinations of flavors and ingredients.

 The kitchen is visible from the restaurant, so you will have a real-time show of the chef preparing your dishes.

 The menu changes constantly, but some of the dishes to try if you find them are tortelli with Roman broccoli and anchovies, rice with malt and smoked Speck cured meat, stockfish with onions.

 Address: Via della Stelletta 4; Phone: +39 06 6813 6310; Website: www.retro-bottega.com/en/; Prices: 15-18 euro the first courses, 20-28 euro the main dishes.

 This is an enoteca, wine cellar, where you can order traditional Roman dishes as well as from the other Italian regions and countries like Egypt, Armenia and France.

 First courses, starters, appetizers, cheese and cold cuts trays are carefully paired with one of their 1500 wines on the list.
 Among their special dishes are the Armenian topik, the Lebanese eggplant cream baba ganoush, the onion soup, red lentils cream and artisan lasagne.

 Address: Piazza di Pasquino 73; Phone: +39 06 6880 1094; Website: www.enotecaculdesacroma.it; Prices: 8-10 euro first courses, 7-11 euro second courses.

 Close to Pantheon and Piazza Navona, Ginger Sapori e Salute is one of the unusual restaurants in Rome.